 Picture this: you’re driving down an unfamiliar road in the morning.
 You turn a corner and are instantly blinded by the sun’s sharp glare.
 The driver ahead of you slams on their brakes when faced with the same sudden sun blindness.

 Fortunately, because you had been driving slightly below the speed limit, you slowed down in time and narrowly averted an early-morning accident.
 We all know of the importance of driving safely through a storm, but not everyone is aware of how incredibly dangerous sun glare can be.

 How to Stay Safe Through Sun Glare

-Most sun glare accidents occur in the early morning or late afternoon when the sun is on the horizon, with little protection from your sun’s visor.
+Most sun glare accidents occur in the early morning or late afternoon when the sun is on the horizon.
+With the sun this low, your car’s sun visor does little to protect you.
 Unfortunately, these times coincide perfectly with rush hour, making accidents even more likely.
-During the& fall and winter when the sun is lower in the sky, it reflects at a lower angle when its light hits the surface, making the glare even worse.
+During the fall and winter, the sun’s rays hit at an angle, making the glare even worse.